 Days of Smoke and Boxes

 I am sitting among boxes, and we are neither here nor there.
-We have begun the process of moving, but nothing is certain, and we are simply dismantling our lives with no destination and possibly not even able to leave.
-Without going into details, I’ll just say we are dealing with betrayal and disillusionment, conflicting ideas about ethics and integrity, self-righteous hypocrisy, and an unsettling hunch that much of what I believed to be true may have been my own idealistic creation.
-I never imagined I would experience such bitterness and heartache at the conclusion of this chapter.
+We have begun the process of moving, but nothing is certain, and we are dismantling our lives with no destination and possibly not even able to leave.
+Without going into details, I’ll just say we are dealing with betrayal and disillusionment, conflicting ideas about ethics and integrity, and self-righteous hypocrisy.
+I’m getting an unsettling hunch that much of what I believed to be true may have been my own idealistic creation.
+I know better than to slide into that kind of doubt, but I never imagined I would experience such bitterness and heartache at the conclusion of this chapter.
 There’s a Yiddish word for it: tsuris.

 And so, I am writing to help me process this very strange time, to steady myself, and perhaps discover what is within and without that I can now only sense in useless and amorphous ways.
 I am writing with no plan, writing as a pilgrim, just meandering.

-We are culling objects and streamlining our lives.
-It’s amazing how much extraneous stuff accumulates.
+We are culling objects, organizing and streamlining things in order to travel lighter.
+Isn’t it amazing how much extraneous stuff accumulates?
 And I’m spending lots of time contemplating artifacts and personal possessions, totems and remnants of my own and other lives.
 They do contain stories, but I am beginning to see the wisdom and potential peace in letting most of it go.
 My friend calls this “Swedish Death Cleaning.”
 It makes a lot of sense.

 And speaking of writing, I’ve been throwing away my old journals, one by one, after quick perusals, occasionally tearing out interesting or significant passages.
 I don’t know why I saved all these pages.
 No one cares, not even me.
 Sometimes old sorrows are awakened, surprisingly raw and viscerally painful.
 But I remember these anyway.
 I don’t need to see it written out.

 What has pleased and surprised me most are morsels of my little girl’s verbal journal, a daily narration that I used to transcribe in my Mommy days.
 She talked of playing dress-up and bouncing along in the trailer which I pulled on our bike rides, having breakfast with Daddy before he went to work, eating a popsicle, losing a sock.
-“She’s a streak of color and joy,” I wrote, and I can still picture her running and dancing in the living room, acting out the Nutcracker, delighting me with her comments and observations.
+“Sometimes I’m a flower girl, and sometimes I’m a heart girl!” she famously announced one day, and that gives you a sense of her delightful personality.
+I can still picture her running and dancing in the living room, acting out The Nutcracker, surprising me with her comments and observations––a “streak of color and joy”, as I put it then.

-The journals from the dismal 1970s were easier to discard, and in the 1990s, there was a great deal of anguish about the deaths of my loved ones.
+My journals from the dismal 1970s were easier to discard, and in the 1990s, there was a great deal of anguish about the deaths of my loved ones and troubles related to my family of origin.
 As I said, I don’t need written reminders of all that.
 It’s inscribed indelibly on my heart with painful clarity.

-Twenty kids on a rainy day in an old house converted to a classroom and
+twenty kids on a rainy day in an old house converted to a classroom,

 There is the possibility of finding what you have to be enough, of staying here and tending to things, frugal with everything but love, traveling far and wide through the hearts of those whose lives you touched, who will sail through time like a thousand little boats carrying lanterns, sometimes leaving laughter in their wake.